Geography 353 Cartography and Visualization

 mom and pop and granny and gramps)

-- if your project stinks, everyone will know.
+- if your project stinks, everyone (your mom, aunt, siblings, friends, reality TV

 - End of semester: present work in class